AlanBui1/codequest/_pages/about.md

 <br>
 <img style="float: left; padding-right: 5%" src="https://alanbui1.github.io/codequest/assets/images/jacob.jpg"  width="30%" height="15%" >

 Jacob Gaisinsky is a Massey student and teacher at the Vincent Massey Computer Science Club.
 He is also a mentor at CodeReach, a program that teaches web development to middle school students.
-Programming languages he is proficient in include Python, Java, C++, C#, and JavaScript.
+Jacob is proficient in Python, Java, C++, C#, and JavaScript.
 He enjoys creating games with Unity, Pygame, and Java Swing as well as exploring algorithms and data structures for computer science competitions.
-Jacob looks forward to helping students reach into the field of computer science.
+Jacob looks forward to helping students explore computer science in a fun-filled week of learning!

 <br>
 <br>